realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

     },
   },
 })
-@authenticate('jwt', [PermissionKey.ViewOwnUser])
+@authenticate('jwt', {"required": [PermissionKey.ViewOwnUser]})
 async printCurrentUser(
 ): Promise<MyUserProfile> {
   return await this.getCurrentUser();
 }
 ```

-`@authenticate('jwt', [PermissionKey.ViewOwnUser])` is how we authenticate this API.
+`@authenticate('jwt', {"required": [PermissionKey.ViewOwnUser]})` is how we authenticate this API.
 The first parameter `jwt` specify which authentication strategy you want to use for this API.
-If you have more than one strategies, make you choice here.
-The second parameter is an array or `PermissionKey`.
+If you have more than one strategy, make you choice here.
+The second parameter is an object which has one field `required` (array of `PermissionKey`).
 It specify what permissions are required to access this API.
 In this case, the only required permission is `ViewOwnUser`.
 Because this API only show current logged-in user information.
 You can customize permissions based on your APIs.

 To get current logged-in user information, simply call `this.getCurrentUser()`.

-The above three APIs show you most of use cases.
-You should got enough knowledge on how to apply LoopBack 4 authentication components to your APIs.
+The above three APIs show you most of the use cases.
+You should now have enough knowledge on how to apply LoopBack 4 authentication to your APIs.

-Let me show you one more example before we done.
+Let me show you one more example before we're done.

 #### AdminController